audioxide/data/data/posts/20171116-reviews-lcd-soundsystem-sound-of-silver.md

   delving into the past to forge something new, producing a heady, indelible blend of electronica and rock."
 week: 124
+blurb: While LCD Soundsystem is undoubtedly a product of nostalgia, Murphy does well to interrogate this nostalgia.
+He’s not merely indulging his influences or recreating the past, rather he’s delving into the past to forge something new, producing a heady, indelible blend of electronica and rock.
 ---
 author: MICHAEL
 review: >-